SamuelZheng11/WooliesXCodingChallenge/README.md

 ##### Thoughts
 I thought this problem was very interesting :) (On later passes I noticed that this could leverage an interperter like pattern to evaluate the lowest trolley price)\
 Initially my thoughs was to start with the base case (where I dont have any specials) where the lowest total is just the sum of all the products in cart.
-Then I considered one `special`, followed by 2 then 3 to which I came to the realisation that this problem is about which `speical` to apply when.
+Then I considered one `special`, followed by two then three to which I came to the realisation that this problem is about which `speical` to apply when.

 For simplicty and as a (moderate/first solution) a `greedy` algorithm was used, where at each step we apply the most cost saving `Special` on the Trolley.